Inca Quarry Trek 4 Days – Sacred Valley Route

 • Meals: Breakfast, Lunch, Dinner

-Day 03: Descend through the Inca quarries of Cachicata and the spectacular Inca Trail that goes to Ollantaytambo.
+Descend through the Inca quarries of Cachicata and the spectacular Inca Quarry Trek that goes to Ollantaytambo.
 In the afternoon, board the train service to Aguas Calientes.

-The activities begin with a delicious fresh coca leaf tea with unique energy and start the last walk to Ollantaytambo.
-Today we explore the three quarries of the Cachicata Inca during our descent into the Urubamba River.
+The activities begin with a delicious, fresh coca leaf tea with unique energy and lead to the last walk to Ollantaytambo.
+Today, we explore the three quarries of the Cachicata Inca during our descent into the Urubamba River.
 The trail is well-marked and wide enough to enjoy outdoor activities.
 The Inca masters of Inca architecture from the Cachicata quarries moved stones weighing 30 and 140 tons over 10 kilometers to build the Ollantaytambo archaeological park.
-We found several giant stones that transferred to the other mountain; we called them tired stones because they did not reach their final destination.
+We found several giant stones that were transferred to the other mountain; we called them tired stones because they did not reach their final destination.

 We have lunch at a tourist restaurant near the Ollantaytambo train station, board the train services, and head towards Machupicchu.

-Short description of the last stretch of the Inca Trail trek from Cachicata to the Urubamba River in Ollantaytambo
+Short description of the last stretch of the Inca Quarry Trek from Cachicata to the Urubamba River in Ollantaytambo

 • Hiking Distance: 11 km/ 07 miles.